TofuSupreme/christmas_list_ruby/README.md

  To allow the user to create, add, delete, mark, and search for Christmas gifts ideas on Etsy.com.
  The user is able to create a gift/add a gift, delete a gift, mark (complete) for a gift, and search for a gift on Etsy.com by implementing a keyword.

- Used a CSV for storing data and Nokogiri for scraping.
+ Used CSV for storing data and Nokogiri for scraping.